eloinoel/SchereSteinPapierRobots/README.md

 We used the code framework from the lecture and added our own code.
 The files from the project can be found in '/SSPLProjekt'.
 For the GUI to work you need to install the package PySimpleGUI 'pip install PySimpleGUI'.

 - move_agents.ipynb: This notebook can be used to create keyframe data for the robot gestures.
 Execute all the cells in the right order while having Simspark running.
 A demo will be provided in the final presentation.
 - /SSPLProjekt/new_keyframes: This folder contains all the newly generated keyframes.
 OpenPaper.py, Rock.py and Scissors.py are the game's gestures.
 Win.py and Sad.py are the reactions played after a round to show the result.
 - gui.py: Contains the gui code.
 You don't need to execute this, as it is additionally integrated in robot_communication.py
 - robot_communication.py: Contains the Client-Server-Implementation for the robots to communicate and play a game of rock-paper-scissors.
 While having Simspark open, execute the main function at the bottom to make it work.

+Our Group: Christopher Dukart (358925), Bruno Lönne (402214), Eloi Sandt (401675)